OpenVZ/vzkernel/redhat/docs/index.rst

    git merge -m "Merge branch 'os-build'"  os-build
    # Fedora carries a patch to alter this setting, so we need to change the configuration to build a vanilla tree.
    sed -i 's/=13/=11/g' redhat/configs/fedora/generic/arm/aarch64/CONFIG_FORCE_MAX_ZONEORDER
-   # If you're targeting RHEL and have brew/rhpkg installed, use "make DIST=.elrdy rh-srpm" instead
+   # If you're targeting RHEL and have brew/rhpkg installed, use "make DIST=.elrdy dist-srpm" instead
-   make rh-srpm
+   make dist-srpm

 You can now build the SRPM however you like: